golemfoundation/wildland-client/wildland/tests/profiling/howto/README.md

 To make sure that each commit merged into Wildland's `master` branch doesn't degrade performance, a tool was implemented that creates a diff-tree between two `pyinstrument` JSON output files and displays the difference between the statistics for the respective functions.
-One of the files corresponds to the profiling of the `origin / master` branch and the other to the branch that is intended to be merged into `origin/master`.
+One of the files corresponds to the profiling of the `origin/master` branch and the other to the branch that is intended to be merged into `origin/master`.
 If the performance drops by more than the specified threshold, the test will fail.